The Covid-19 vaccines are highly effective, and the chance of an adverse reaction is rare - KTVZ

 Incidents of “breakthrough infections” have caused some concern, too: A few people who are fully vaccinated against Covid-19 have still been infected with the virus and, in some cases, have died.

 Both issues raise valid concerns, said Dr. William Schaffner, an infectious disease professor at the Vanderbilt University School of Medicine.
-But the risks of getting vaccinated — severe reactions remain incredibly rare — far outweigh the risks of Covid-19 infection, he said.
+But the risks of getting vaccinated — severe reactions remain incredibly rare — are outweighed by the risks of Covid-19 infection, he said.

 All three vaccines continue to work well

-Note: CORRECTION: This story has been updated to accurately characterize Dr. William Schaffner’s comments about vaccine risks.
-He said the risk of Covid-19 infection outweighs the rare risk of adverse reactions to vaccines.